stijnvanhoey/pyfuse/docs/source/info.rst

 Information dictionaries
 =========================

-.. autofunction:: pyFUSE.all_options
+.. autofunction:: pyfuse.all_options

-.. autofunction:: pyFUSE.all_states
+.. autofunction:: pyfuse.all_states

-.. autofunction:: pyFUSE.all_fluxes
+.. autofunction:: pyfuse.all_fluxes

-.. autofunction:: pyFUSE.all_pars_info
+.. autofunction:: pyfuse.all_pars_info